 Example of the help text

-By including meta procedures in the generation process, the model can be automatically extended.
-This particularly concerns aspects of the data model and user interfaces model that form a main theme throughout the application.
+If the solution you need cannot be created in the Software Factory and is not available in the ThinkStore, you can extend your model with dynamic modeling.
+This means including meta procedures in the generation process.
+Data modeling especially concerns aspects of the data model and user interfaces model that form a main theme throughout the application.

 - Adding trace columns (added on/by, changed on/by) to all tables and display on a separate tab in the user interfaces.